cjwirth/cjwirth.github.io/tech/_posts/2016-01-20-swift-protocol-extension-weirdness.md

 ferociousDog.bite() // "BITE!!!"
 ~~~

 Okay, it seems like something is wrong here.
 The _Dinosaur_ is alright, because it's just using the default implementation.
-But our two _Dog_s are behaving differently...
+But our two _Dogs_ are behaving differently...
 That's odd...

 Did you catch the difference?
 The `dog` is defined as a _Dog_ type, whereas `ferociousDog` is defined only as a _Ferocious_ type.

 However, if we move the `bite` function out of the _extension_ and into the _protocol_, we can see that it behaves as we originally wanted it to: